IBM/pixiedust-facebook-analysis/README.md

 ## 3. Create IBM Cloud services

-Create the following IBM Cloud services by clicking the `Deploy to Bluemix` button, or use these links to create the services in the IBM Cloud UI.
+Create the following IBM Cloud services by clicking the `Deploy to IBM Cloud` button, or use these links to create the services in the IBM Cloud UI.

   * [**Visual Recognition**](https://console.ng.bluemix.net/catalog/services/visual-recognition)
   * [**Natural Language Understanding**](https://console.ng.bluemix.net/catalog/services/natural-language-understanding)